Penrose-Library/PenroseLibrary-Web/content/pages/guides.md

 [Resources for Alumni](https://libguides.whitman.edu/alumni)
 How to gain access to some of Penrose’s materials as an alum.

+[Soujourning to Freedom](https://libguides.whitman.edu/stf) A selection of titles cited by faculty participants at the March 12, 2025 event`.`

 [US Government Documents](https://libguides.whitman.edu/govdocs)
 How to access government documents and navigate our own stacks.